weishi10141993/MuJetAnalysis_LimitSetting/README.md

    After running this step, you should be able to see the data cards appear in the folder "Datacards/<year>".
 Also two shell scripts in step 3 and 4 should be there.

-3. (1st time only) Create and save signal and background shapes to a workspace in a root file for each mass point.
+3. Create and save signal and background shapes to a workspace in a root file for each mass point.

    ```
    cd macros; source CreateROOTfiles.sh; cd ..;